What are the Similarity Criteria? Exploring the Fundamentals of Shape Proportions in Geometry

 Solution:

-Both triangles have corresponding angles that are equal.
+Both triangles have equal corresponding angles.
 According to the AAA criterion, the triangles are similar.
+For education statistics and research, visit the National Center for Education Statistics.

 Practice Questions